Teaching

 Molecular and Cell Biology I Guest lectures: “Sequencing the Human Genome I” and “Sequencing the Human Genome II”

-Graduate
+Graduate teaching

 I co-direct the Quantitative Biological Systems Training (QBIST) Program with Christine Vogel.